 Get Your Timing Right

-To get pregnant on your own, it may help to have science on your side.
-An ovulation predictor kit or a fertility kit that tests for the hormone FSH can help you figure out when your ovaries will release an egg, called ovulation.
+You may need science to help you get pregnant as you get older.
+An ovulation predictor kit or a fertility kit that tests for the hormone FSH can help you figure out when your ovaries will release an egg.
+That’s the process called ovulation.
 You can buy these kits at most drugstores.

 If you try for 6 months and don't get pregnant, see a reproductive endocrinologist.